graymatterforge/composite/README.md

 # composite
-Composite is a workflow for building component-based applications using NodeJS, Webpack, Babel, ReactJS &amp; Flux with ImmutableJS and SASS
+Composite is a workflow for building component-based applications using NodeJS, Webpack, Babel, ReactJS &amp; Redux with ImmutableJS.